-- Covered Persons are required to obtain specific approval from legal services prior to disclosing to anyone confidential or "non-public" information about Enhabit. - In general, only Enhabit's executive officers and specifically designated members of the investor relations, and marketing and communications and finance departments should speak to investors, market professionals or the media about Enhabit. - Covered Persons should coordinate any media contact with the marketing and communications department.
+- Covered Persons are required to obtain specific approval from the legal department prior to disclosing to anyone confidential or "nonpublic" information about Enhabit. - In general, only Enhabit's executive officers and specifically designated members of the investor relations, marketing and communications and finance departments should speak to investors or the media about Enhabit. - Covered Persons should coordinate any media contact with the marketing and communications department.